The experience must:

 The applicant is responsible for:

-- Ensuring page 1 & 2 of the experience affidavit is completed, contains a signature, and date before submitting to the verifying CPA for review.
+- Pages 1 and 2 of the experience affidavit must be complete and contain your signature and date before submitting to your verifying CPA.

 - Your name